awslabs/concise-constructs/docs/guide.md

 import {C} from "concise-constructs";
 ```

 The `C` utility lets us make new construct constructors with less boilerplate.
 The base constructor––from which you'd typically extend––is the first argument to `C`.
-The second argument is an producer function, from which we can optionally return data to be used as members of the `C`-returned constructor's instances.
+The second argument is a producer function, from which we can optionally return data to be used as members of the `C`-returned constructor's instances.

 ```ts
 import * as cdk from "@aws-cdk/core";